paldip0433/neyman-survey-fieldwork-optimization/README.md

 jupyter notebook
 ```

-Then open:
+Open:

 ```text
 neyman_fieldwork_allocation.ipynb
 ```

-Run the cells from top to bottom.
+Run the notebook cells from top to bottom.

 The notebook: